tecork/HR-Sim/README.md

 ## Instructions

-Attachting BNC Connector to Arduino
-* Place ground lead (silver wire) into pin labeled GND on the digital side of the Arduino Uno.
-* Place hot lead (gold wire) into pin labeled 13 on the digital side of the Arduino Uno.

 Running the Script
 * Set input directory.
-Figures ("Guassian Distribution of Heart Beat Times" and "Trigger to Scanner"), Arduino Unio Files (.INO), and a spreadsheet key will be generated in a folder within this directory.
+Figures ("Gaussian Distribution of Heart Beat Times" and "Trigger to Scanner"), Arduino Uno Files (.INO), and a spreadsheet key will be generated in a folder within this directory.
 * Set desired number of beats to generate.
 * Set desired number of beats to skip (useful for systems with systems that are prone to ECG interference i.e. MRI).
 * Set desired mean R-R interval (in milliseconds).
 * Set desired standard deviation of R-R interval (in milliseconds).
-* The rest of the code is fully automaded from here.
+* The rest of the code is fully automated from here.

+Uploading to Arduino Uno
+* Open the Arduino IDE
+* Using the USB A to B connector, connect the Arduino Uno to the computer.
+* Proceed to upload the generated .INO file to the Arduino.

+Attaching BNC Connector - right angle to Arduino
+* Place ground lead (silver wire) into pin labeled GND on the digital side of the Arduino Uno.
+* Place hot lead (gold wire) into pin labeled 13 on the digital side of the Arduino Uno.

+Using the Arduino Uno
+* Keep Arduino Uno Plugged into to USB as it needs a power source.
+* Connect BNC female end of the RCA male plug - BNC female cable to the BNC connector - right angle.
+* Plug RCA male plug into RCA female jack on device your intend to trigger.